beerd7017/dennis-stepp-blog/content/about/resume.md

 #### Professional Summary
 <hr class="divider">
-Software Engineer and conference speaker skilled at backend development, Agile and DevOps principals and practices, technical leadership, communication, and presentations.
-Experienced with greenfield development and sustainment work in all phases of the software development lifecycle.
+Product Owner, Software Engineer, and Conference Speaker skilled at backend development, Agile and DevOps principals and practices, technical leadership, communication, and public speaking.
+Experienced with greenfield and brownfield development and sustainment work in all phases of the software development lifecycle.

 #### Education
 <hr class="divider">